BLAMING OTHERS FOR OUR SINS

 Mike Johnson

 It is widespread for people to blame their mistakes on others; we tend to want to shift responsibility.
 People also blame SIN on other people.
-Many did this in biblical times; regrettably, the blaming of sin on others also takes place a lot today.
+Many did this in biblical times; regrettably, the blaming of sin on others also often takes place today.
 Commonly blamed for people’s sins today are:

 1. Satan — The idea “the Devil made me do it” is prevalent.
 At least people who say this realize Satan is involved in sin.
 However, they may not understand that we cannot shift responsibility for sin to Satan.
 Eve, in the beginning, tried to blame Satan when she sinned.
-She ate of the forbidden fruit and said in Genesis 3:13, “...The serpent deceived me, and I ate.”
+She ate the forbidden fruit and said in Genesis 3:13, “...The serpent deceived me, and I ate.”
 Satan indeed tempts people; he does influence people to sin (I Cor.
 7:5).
 However, Satan can be resisted (James 4:7), and the fact that Satan tempts us does not mean we are not responsible for our sins.
 Therefore, it does no good to try and shift the blame to Satan.

 2. God — Some people try to blame God for their sins.
 Perhaps this is what Aaron was trying to do in Exodus 32.
 He tried to explain the golden calf he made for the people to worship by pointing out (v.
 24) that the people gave him the gold, and he went on to say, then “. . .
 I cast it into the fire, and this calf came out.”
 Was he trying to say that it was a miracle from God?

 It is essential to understand that God is not responsible for our sins.
-James 1:13 says, “Let no one say when he is tempted, “I am tempted by God”; for God cannot be tempted by evil, nor does He Himself tempt anyone. . . .”
+James 1:13 says, “Let no one say when he is tempted, ‘I am tempted by God,’ for God cannot be tempted by evil, nor does He Himself tempt anyone. . . .”
 Thus, we cannot blame God.

 3. Wives — Some husbands blame their wives for many things, and some even blame them for their sins.